-Rain boots have become a necessary item in the wardrobe, especially for those living in seasonal environments and off temperate coasts.
-With style often contending with comfort and traction, it can be rather difficult to settle on what's best and what's affordable.
-After having tested 10 different rain boots side-by-side, we will now go over all the fundamentals to what makes a pair of boots truly worthwhile in this article.
-A good place to start is to differentiate these specific boots from alternative waterproof footwear and how each function in their own realms.
+Rain boots have become a necessary item for the wardrobe, especially for those living in seasonal environments and along temperate coasts.
+With style often contending with comfort and traction, it can be rather difficult to settle on what's best.
+After having tested all kinds of rain boots side-by-side, we gather our expertise in this article to help you better understand the fundamentals that make a pair of boots worthwhile.
+A good place to start is to differentiate rain-specific boots from alternative waterproof footwear and how each function in their own realms.

-Boots made for trudging in the snow encompass a wide range of activity, from the at-home shoveling duty to snowshoeing comfort.
-Some do carry over into the waterproof hiking category but with added insulation, while others are explicitly designed for heavy duty snow work, mountaineering, etcetera.
-Generally rated down to below-freezing temperatures, the insulation is probably the most distinguishing feature of winter boots, with traction being of high priority as well.
-Basic winter boots are often laced and made of waterproofed nylon, Gore-tex (the two most breathable options), leather, or a combination of leather and nylon (leather being the least breathable option).
-Often taller than the ankles, but not quite up to the calf, winter boots tend to require the aid of gaiters to fully complete the weatherproofing, as trudging through deep snow only collects water at the top of the boot and around the tongue over time.
-The Bogs North Hampton we reviewed did slightly cross the boundary of the winter boot world.
-However, these boots did not perform very well with traction in the snow and over ice, thus keeping it as the intended rain boot.
+Boots made for trudging in the snow encompass a wide range of activities, from the at-home shoveling duty to a trip into the backcountry.
+Many winter boots do carry over into the waterproof hiking category, except they have far more technical insulation.
+Generally rated down to below-freezing temperatures, the insulation is the most distinguishing feature of winter boots, with traction being of high priority as well.
+Classic winter boots are often laced and made of either waterproofed nylon, Gore-tex (the two most breathable options), leather, or a combination of leather and nylon (leather being the least breathable option).
+They can also vary in height from the ankles to the knees.
+Basically, this type of footwear is made for prolonged exposure to the freezing elements, which is something that rainwear generally is not.

 Waterproof Hiking Boots